idossha/TI-CSC/README.md

 ---

 Currently MATLAB executables or GUI functionality does not work on ARM base Apple machines.
+AMD/Intel should work smooth.
+Please ping if you encounter bugs.

 ---